stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 ## Return routability and feedback

-[EDITOR'S NOTE: fix and generalize]

-We have identified a requirement to support as wide a range of overlying transports as possible and feasible, in order to maximize SPUD's potential for improving the evolvability of the transport stack.

 The ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}} means that UDP traffic presently lacks a return routability guarantee.
 This has led in part to the present situation wherein UDP traffic may be blocked by firewalls when not explicitly needed by an organization as part of its Internet connectivity.
-In addition, to defend against state exhaustion attacks on middleboxes, SPUD may need to see a first packet in a reverse direction on a tube to consider that tube acknowledged and valid.

 Return routability is therefore a minimal property of any transport that can be responsibly deployed at scale in the Internet.
-Therefore SPUD should enforce bidirectional communication at start-up, whether the overlying transport is bidirectional or not.
-This excludes use of the UDP source port as an entropy input that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}}).
+Encapsulation approaches must provide a return routability guarantee and defense against state exhaustion attacks.

 # Trust in endpoint-path signaling

 In a perfect world, the trust relationships among endpoints and elements on path would be precisely and explicitly defined: an endpoint would explicitly delegate some processing to a network element on its behalf, network elements would be able to trust any command from any endpoint, and the integrity and authenticity of signaling in both directions would be cryptographically protected.

 However, both the economic reality that the users at the endpoints and the operators of the network may not always have aligned interests, as well as the difficulty of universal key exchange and trust distribution among widely heterogeneous devices across administrative domain boundaries, require us to take a different approach toward building deployable, useful metadata signaling.

 We observe that imperative signaling approaches in the past have often failed in that they give each actor incentives to lie.
 Markings to ask the network to explicitly treat some packets as more important than others will see their value inflate away -- i.e., most packets from most sources will be so marked -- unless some mechanism is built to police those markings.
 Reservation protocols suffer from the same problem: for example, if an endpoint really needs 1Mbps, but there is no penalty for reserving 1.5Mbps "just in case", a conservative strategy on the part of the endpoint leads to over-reservation.

 ## Declarative marking

 An alternate approach is to treat these markings as declarative and advisory, and to treat all markings on packets and flows as relative to other markings on packets and flows from the same sender.
 In this case, where neither endpoints nor path elements can reliably predict the actions other elements in the network will take with respect to the marking, and where no endpoint can ask for special treatment at the expense of other endpoints, the incentives to marking inflation are greatly diminished.

 For example, consider the case of an endpoint declaring that a particular traffic flow is latency- rather than loss- sensitive.
 In other words, it is more willing to accept higher packet loss rates than longer delay.
-These tolerances may be expressed either with a single boolean signal ("latency-sensitive" as opposed to the default loss-sensitive assumption implicitly made in the current Internet) or with some richer vocabulary (i.e. "if this packet doesn't make it in 200ms it's useless").
+These tolerances may be expressed either with a single boolean signal ("latency-sensitive" as opposed to the default loss-sensitive assumption implicitly made in the current Internet) or with some richer vocabulary (i.e.
+"if this packet doesn't make it in 200ms it's useless").
 First, note that in any case, the preference the endpoint is declaring is a tradeoff, as opposed to "better" service at the expense of some other traffic.
 This reduces the incentive to "mark inflation".

 As a second example, consider a sender that knows it has a 200kbps audio stream, and that it has two minutes of audio to send.
 It can declare its intention to send at the known rate and duration, which the path can use for traffic engineering purposes.
 However, there in a declarative environment, there is no expectation on the part of the endpoint that this bandwidth will be reserved, so there is no incentive to ask for more bandwidth for longer.

 ## Verifiable marking

 In addition, markings and declarations should be defined in such a way that they are verifiable, and verification built end to endpoints and middleboxes wherever practical.
 Going back to the previous example, the average data rate for the given flow is trivially verifiable at any endpoint.
 A firewall which uses this data for traffic classification and differential quality of service may spot-check the data rate for such flows, and penalize those flows and sources which are clearly mismarking their traffic.

 It is probably not possible, especially in an environment with ubiquitous opportunistic encryption {{RFC7435}}, to define a useful marking vocabulary such that every marking will be so easily verifiable.
 But we note that the more verifiable a marking is, the more likely it will be useful in a variably-trusted environment.

 # Privacy considerations in endpoint-path signaling

 Attaching new information to flows or subflows will require a new identifier to associate sets of packets with each other.
 Here there is a tradeoff between flexibility and privacy preservation.
 A large identifier space with globally unique identifiers for packet groups would support multicast, multipath, and mobility applications, but would also build a new tracking identifier into the encapsulation, nullifying one of the advantages of encrypting everything above the networking layer.
 Recognizing that much of the network recognizes a five-tuple (source and destination address and port along with protocol identifier) as a flow ID, scoping the packet group ID to the five-tuple will reduce or eliminate its additional usefuless for tracking, as well as fixing problems with ID collision in NAT environments.

 Declarations must be designed according to the principle of least access: information exposed by the signaling mechanism must only expose that information actually needed to implement a certain service in the network, and no more.
 For the example above, the traffic bit rate and duration are signaled, but there is no explicit declaration of the content type, encoding, or identity.

 # Engineering tradeoffs